hhtrieu0108/assignment_27052024/README.md

 - <span style="color:green">**Advantages**</span>

-    - Strong Isolation: VMs offer strong isolation, ensuring that applications running on one VM do not impact others.
+    - **Strong Isolation**: VMs offer strong isolation, ensuring that applications running on one VM do not impact others.
-    - Versatility: VMs support running different operating systems, making them suitable for a wide range of applications and use cases.
+    - **Versatility**: VMs support running different operating systems, making them suitable for a wide range of applications and use cases.
-    - Security: VMs can enhance security by sandboxing applications and providing isolation from the host system.
+    - **Security**: VMs can enhance security by sandboxing applications and providing isolation from the host system.

 - <span style="color:green">**Disadvantages**</span>